rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 * How long does it take for topic space updates to propagate?

-  It takes upto 5 minutes to propagate a topic space update.
+  It takes up-to 5 minutes to propagate a topic space update.